Local hedging approximately solves Pandora's box problems with nonobligatory inspection: Introduction

 Remarkably, the original \mandator\ inspection Pandora's box model admits an elegant optimal solution. \Items\ are assigned \emph{reservation prices} (see \autoref{eq:reserve} in \autoref{sec:lower-bound}); the \dm\ inspects \items\ in increasing order of their reservation prices; search stops when the minimum inspected price is lower than the minimum reservation price among uninspected \items.
 Each \iitem's reservation price can be computed ``locally'', with knowledge of that \iitem's hidden price distribution and inspection costs alone. \Citeauthor{weitzman1979optimal}'s policy thus breaks the curse of dimensionality, as the computation required scales only linearly with the number of boxes.

 The simplicity of \citeauthor{weitzman1979optimal}'s policy has another benefit: \emph{compositionality}.
 Specifically, \citet{singla2018price} shows that one can compose \citeauthor{weitzman1979optimal}'s policy with (roughly) any greedy algorithm to solve \emph{combinatorial} Pandora's box problems.
-These are combinatorial optimization problems where deterministic weights are replaced by inspectable \items.
-For instance, the Pandora's box version of minimum spanning tree would have each \iitem\ sit on an edge of a graph, each containing a hidden price, and the \dm's goal is to select a set of \items\ that forms a spanning tree while minimizing the expected sum of edge prices and inspection costs. \Citet{singla2018price} shows that if the greedy algorithm is a $\approxcombo$-approximation for the deterministic version of the problem, then composing it (in an appropriate sense) with \citeauthor{weitzman1979optimal}'s reservation price policy yields a $\approxcombo$-approximation for the Pandora's box version of the problem with \mandator\ inspection.
+These are Pandora's box problems that involve selecting a \emph{set} of \items, not necessarily just one, satisfying some combinatorial constraint.
+For instance, the Pandora's box version of minimum spanning tree has each \iitem\ sit on an edge of a graph, each containing a hidden price, and the \dm's goal is to select a set of \items\ that forms a spanning tree while minimizing the expected sum of edge prices and inspection costs. \Citet{singla2018price} shows that if a greedy algorithm is a $\approxcombo$-approximation for the deterministic version of the problem, then composing it (in an appropriate sense) with \citeauthor{weitzman1979optimal}'s reservation price policy yields a $\approxcombo$-approximation for the Pandora's box version of the problem with \mandator\ inspection.

 Unfortunately, the \optiona\ inspection variant of the Pandora's box problem does not inherit the simple optimal policy of its \mandator\ inspection cousin \citep{doval2018whether}.
 In particular, finding the optimal policy is known to be NP-hard \citep{fu2023pandora}.
 While recent work has shown the single-item selection problem admits a PTAS \citep{fu2023pandora, beyhaghi2023pandora}, the algorithm lacks the simplicity and compositionality of \citeauthor{weitzman1979optimal}'s policy for \mandator\ inspection.
 In particular, there are no approximation algorithms for combinatorial Pandora's box problems with \optiona\ inspection.